 Web Pic #: FOS 4-4

-D.O.B. (approximately 11/2 years) ...(she was housed in a plastic bin. and has become, timid..
+D.O.B. (approximately 11/2 years) ...(before she arrived ,she was housed in a plastic bin and has become quite timid..
 She will need socialization by an experienced and patient caregiver, to help her become more at ease with people)

 A BIT ABOUT OUR FOSTER ANIMALS